Giovanni Bona: Writings

+Certain of Bona’s works remained unfinished or unpublished, while others circulated widely throughout Europe in multiple editions and translations.

-His best known ascetical works include "Via Compendii ad Deum" (1657), translated into English in 1876 by Henry Collins O. Cist. under the title "An Easy Way to God", "Principia et documenta vitae Christianae" (1673), and "Horologium Asceticum" (Paris, 1676).
+His best known ascetical works include Via Compendii ad Deum (1657), translated into English in 1876 by Henry Collins O. Cist. under the title An Easy Way to God, Principia et documenta vitae Christianae (1673), and Horologium asceticum indicans modum obeundi christianas exercitationes (Paris, 1676).

-His "Manuductio ad cælum" (1658) is often compared to Thomas a Kempis's "The Imitation of Christ" on account of simplicity of the style in which the solid doctrine is taught.
-Besides passing through fourteen Latin editions in four decades, it has been translated into Italian, French, German, Armenian and Spanish.
-Sir Roger L'Estrange produced an English translation ("The Guide to Heaven", 1680), later reprinted as "A Guide to Eternity" (London 1900).
+His Manuductio ad caelum continens medullam sanctorum Patrum et veterum philosophorum (1658) is often compared to Thomas à Kempis's The Imitation of Christ on account of the simplicity of the style in which solid doctrine is taught.
+Marco Vattasso recorded at least seventeen editions published during Bona’s lifetime.
+Besides passing through numerous Latin editions in four decades, it was translated into Italian, French, German, Armenian, and Spanish.
+Sir Roger L'Estrange produced an English translation (The Guide to Heaven, 1680), later reprinted as A Guide to Eternity (London, 1900).

-Shortly after his ordination he collected some of the most beautiful passages in the Church Fathers on the Mass, and later published them in a booklet, which with certain additions grew into his "De Sacrificio Missae".

-In addition he composed several unpublished works, known as "Ascetici", for the instruction of members of his own order.
+Shortly after his ordination, he collected some of the most beautiful passages in the Church Fathers on the Mass, and later published them in a booklet which, with certain additions, grew into his De sacrificio missae tractatus asceticus.
+In addition, he composed several unpublished works, known collectively as the Ascetici, for the instruction of members of his own order.

 But his fame does not rest solely on the devotional writings.
-He was a deep student of antiquity, and so successful in treating of the use of the Psalter in the Christian Church ("De Divinâ Psalmodiâ", Paris, 1663) that Cardinal Pallavicini urged him to undertake the history of the Mass.
-Realizing the magnitude of the task, at first he declined, but finally set to work and after more than seven years labour brought out his famous work: "De Rebus Liturgicis" (Rome, 1671), a veritable encyclopedia of historic information on all subjects bearing on the Mass, such as rites, churches, vestments and so on.
-The first of many editions of his complete works was published at Antwerp in 1677.
+He was a deep student of antiquity, and so successful in treating the use of the Psalter in the Christian Church in Psallentis Ecclesiae harmonia (1653), later revised as De divina psalmodia (Paris, 1663), that Cardinal Pallavicini urged him to undertake the history of the Mass.

+Realizing the magnitude of the task, Bona at first declined, but finally set to work and after more than seven years labour brought out his famous Rerum liturgicarum libri duo (Rome, 1671), a veritable encyclopedia of historic information on all subjects bearing on the Mass, such as rites, churches, vestments, and ceremonies.
+Modern historians regard the work as one of the pioneering monuments of critical liturgical scholarship in the seventeenth century.

+In Rerum liturgicarum, Bona criticized certain medieval liturgical practices, including the Missa sicca, provoking controversy and criticism from some contemporaries, notably the Franciscan scholar Francisco Macedo.
+Macedo’s attack on Bona was itself later placed on the Index of Forbidden Books.